An early Christmas present: UGA football player and Savannah native gives back

 “I’m excited because we have new jackets, and we can protect ourselves from the cold and be warm,” Mica said.

-The smiles didn’t go unnoticed, especially for Lady Donna Odum wit Temple of Glory Community Church.
+The smiles didn’t go unnoticed, especially for Lady Donna Odum with Temple of Glory Community Church.

 He continued, “I’m happy for the people who donated.
 I am happy to be able to impact the community and show kid’s a good positive role model.”